 If you are living and working in Germany, it is worthwhile to understand how the German pension works.
-When it comes to planning for your retirement, even as a foreigner, you could be eligible to claim a German pension even if you no longer live in Germany.
-Alternatively, if you move outside the EU or won’t qualify for a pension in Germany, you may be able to opt for a German pension refund of your previously paid contributions.
+When it comes to planning for your retirement, you could be eligible to claim a pension in Germany if you meet certain criteria.

 - German pension age

 - Who is eligible for a pension in Germany?

 - Pensions in Germany for expats

 - German pension rates and contributions

 - Supplementary pensions in Germany

 - Other pensions in Germany